 How to Create Viral Ads

+So, how to create viral content?
 Creating a viral advertising campaign can be challenging but not impossible.
 You can follow these steps to increase your chances of success:

-• Choose your promotion channel.
+Choose your promotion channel.
 Your budget and the type of content will determine the best channel for your promotion.
-For example, if you want to promote a video, you can use YouTube or Facebook, but if you want to promote a post, YouTube is not an option.
+For example, if you want to promote a viral marketing video, you can use YouTube or Facebook, but if you want to promote a post, YouTube is not an option.
 You should also consider the cost of advertising on different platforms, as they vary widely.

 Here are some tips on how to create a viral advertising campaign: